EducationalTestingService/rsmtool/doc/contributing.rst

 1. To run a specific test function in a specific test file, simply use ``nosetests --nologcapture tests/test_X.py:Y`` where ``test_X.py`` is the name of the test file, and ``Y`` is the test functions.
 Note that this will not work for parameterized tests.
 If you want to run a specific parameterized test, you can comment out all of the other ``param()`` calls and run the ``test_run_experiment_parameterized()`` function as above.

-2. If you make any changes to the code that can change the output that the tests are expected to produce, you *must* re-run all of the tests and the update the expected test outputs using the ``update_files.py`` command as shown :ref:`above <update_files>`.
+2. If you make any changes to the code that can change the output that the tests are expected to produce, you *must* re-run all of the tests and then update the *expected* test outputs using the ``update_files.py`` command as shown :ref:`above <update_files>`.

 3. In the rare case that you *do* need to create an entirely new ``tests/test_experiment_X.py`` file instead of using one of the existing ones, you can choose whether to exclude the tests contained in this file from updating their expected outputs when ``update_files.py`` is run by setting ``_AUTO_UPDATE=False`` at the top of the file.
-This should *only* be necessary if you are absolutely sure that your tests do not need updating.
+This should *only* be necessary if you are absolutely sure that your tests will never need updating.